Julian Lennon Interview: Happiness Is a Colombian Tribe

 Melissa Parker (Smashing Interviews Magazine): Going back to the album for a moment, the song “Everything Changes” has a line that says, “Everything changes everyday.
 We’ve got to find a better way.
 And on our hearts we’ve got to pray for something better than today.”
 Tell me about your faith and spirituality and what you mean by those words.

-We are all stardust, and we are formed into whatever we are, and then we go back to that … no question about it.
+We are all stardust.
+We are formed into whatever we are, and then we go back to that … no question about it.
 But in the meantime, it’s about keeping harmony with that fact and those realities.
-That is my goal moving forward is to try, on a personal level, to keep that balance, try to be happy in the process and try to help other people along the way.
+That is my goal moving forward, to try, on a personal level, to keep that balance, try to be happy in the process and try to help other people along the way.
 That’s where I come from.
 That’s my stance.

 Melissa Parker (Smashing Interviews Magazine): I assume you got your love for music from your father, but is that always what you wanted to do as early as you can remember?